rinigus/pure-maps/routers/README.md

 dictionary with attribute access to keys, convenient when working with JSON data.

-Use `~/.local/share/harbour-poor-maps/routers` as a local installation directory in which to place your files.
-Since routers require QML files and include `"../qml"` in their source, add a symbolic link at `~/.local/share/harbour-poor-maps/qml` pointing to `/usr/share/harbour-poor-maps/qml`.
+Use `~/.local/share/harbour-whogo-maps/routers` as a local installation directory in which to place your files.
+Since routers require QML files and include `"../qml"` in their source, add a symbolic link at `~/.local/share/harbour-whogo-maps/qml` pointing to `/usr/share/harbour-whogo-maps/qml`.
 Restart Poor, and your router should be loaded, listed and available for use.
-During development, consider keeping your files under the Poor Maps source tree and using the Python interpreter or a test script, e.g.
+During development, consider keeping your files under the WhoGo Maps source tree and using the Python interpreter or a test script, e.g.

 ```python